Blog

 • Passive Shielding.
 The cells in the gut secrete mucins to maintain a double layer of mucous in which probiotic bacteria are happily housed.
 This double mucous layer protects the sensitive skin cells that compose the digestive tract, acting as an additional passive barrier of defense.
 The mucous layer also serves to trap toxins and helps to keep things moving.

 • Probiotic Defenses.
 Good bacteria have their own innate defense systems and come equipped with unique strategies for dealing with pathogenic intrusion.
-Some of these systems allow for them to release toxins that either harm pathogens or make the environment inhospitable toward them.
+Some of these systems allow them to release toxins that either harm pathogens or make the environment inhospitable toward them.
 [23]

 • Antioxidant Storage.
 Vitamin A and other antioxidant nutrients prove to be important ingredients in successful immunity.
 Immune cells can be found taking these nutrients and storing them away in various tissues, such as in the liver and the lining of the colon.
 Good gut bacteria take dietary vitamin A and convert it into the right forms for optimal absorption and storage.[25]
 The bacteria themselves also act as nutrient reservoirs, releasing their nutritious contents when they die off during an immune offense.